dereckdamphouse/atom-just-black/README.md

 Feel free to report an issue or leave any suggestions on [Github](https://github.com/dereckdamphouse/atom-just-black)!

 ### Note
-If you are seeing very different colors, you may need to wait for VSCode to release an update.
+If you are seeing very different colors, please see Atom One Dark [issue #119](https://github.com/akamud/vscode-theme-onedark/issues/119).
 In the meantime, make sure to set the following setting:

 ```
 "editor.semanticHighlighting.enabled": false